-For further information on our revenue-generating contracts, refer to our license agreements footnote.
+For further information on our revenue-generating contracts, refer to Note 9 to the condensed consolidated financial statements.

 4. Fair value of financial instruments

 FASB accounting guidance defines fair value as the price that would be received to sell an asset or paid to transfer a liability ("the exit price") in an orderly transaction between market participants at the measurement date.
 The standard outlines a valuation framework and creates a fair value hierarchy in order to increase the consistency and comparability of fair value measurements and the related disclosures.
 In determining fair value we use quoted prices and observable inputs.
 Observable inputs are inputs that market participants would use in pricing the asset or liability based on market data obtained from sources independent of us.
 The fair value hierarchy is broken down into three levels based on the source of inputs as follows: